Bhutan Samcholing

 85

-lined-clock Infusion length
+lined-clock Infusion time

 3 - 4 min

-Gaiwan technique
+Gaiwan Technique

 balance Quantity / 150ml of water